Spinach Recall List

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in spinach recall lawsuits.
+Our trial lawyers are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 Free Case Evaluation: Again, if you developed symptoms of food poisoning after eating recalled baby spinach, you should contact our law firm immediately for a free confidential case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.